Executive Leadership TeamBrandi Jancaitis

 Of historical note, Martha Utley was the first woman in the history of the Coast Guard to obtain the rank of Master Chief Petty Officer (E-9) Health Services.

-Covering the Greater Hampton Roads area and the counties of Accomack, Essex, Gloucester, Isle of Wright, James City, King and Queen, King William, Lancaster, Mathews, Middlesex, Northampton, Northumberland, Richmond, Southampton, Westmoreland, and York and the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg.
+Covering the greater Hampton Roads area, and the counties of Accomack, Essex, Gloucester, Isle of Wright, James City, King and Queen, Lancaster, Matthews, Middlesex, Northampton, Northumberland, Richmond, Southampton, Westmoreland and York and the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg.